TABLE OF CONTENTS

 1 Should I apply to an ordinary civil court or to a specialised court (for example an employment labour court)?

-First of all, it should be noted that the replies given in this factsheet refer only to judicial courts (commonly referred to as ordinary courts (tribunais comuns) in Portugal).
-In addition to judicial courts, there are other jurisdictional forums: the constitutional court, administrative courts, the court of auditors.
-There are also justices of the peace and arbitration tribunals.
+First of all, it should be noted that the replies given in this factsheet refer only to judicial courts (commonly referred to as ordinary courts (tribunais comuns) in Portugal.
+In addition to judicial courts, there are other jurisdictional forums: the Constitutional Court, administrative courts, the Audit Court (Tribunal de contas).
+There are also Justices of the Peace (Julgados de Paz) and courts of arbitration (tribunais arbitrais).

 To find out which forum is competent, the following rule applies: the judicial courts are competent for cases which are not assigned to other jurisdictional forums.